NVIDIA DOCA DPA All-to-all Application Guide

 inti =

-Prepare the memory required to perform the all-to-all method using DOCA DPA.
-This includes creating memory handlers for the sendbuf and recvbuf, getting the other processes' recvbufs handlers, and copying these memory handlers and their remote keys and the events' handlers to the DPA heap memory.
+Prepare the memory required to perform all-to-all method using DOCA Mmap.
+This includes creating DPA memory handles for sendbuf and recvbuf, getting other processes recvbufs handles, and copying these memory handles and their remote keys and events handlers to DPA heap memory.

 prepare_dpa_a2a_memory();